Jozo132/GPCG/README.md

 There are a lot of technical details on mathematical mutation of 'formulas' which I have implemented.
 The compiler already processes most of the parameters the code will ever have (for 'formula' values).
-When mutating, a custom algo will be used, where we know which type the randomly selected values are, and their chance for changing the value itself  (0.1 -> 0.2 or 'x1' -> 'x2') will be higher than changing the type the value is (0.1 -> 'x1').
+When mutating, a custom algo will be used, where we know which type the randomly selected values are, and their chance for changing the value itself  (0.1 -> 0.2 or 'x1' -> 'x2') will be higher than changing the type the value (0.1 -> 'x1').
 The same thing goes for the type groups, switching from (neural:ReLU(x) -> neural:PReLU(x,y)) will be higher than changing group type (neural:ReLU(x) -> math:sin(x)).
 This should make finding the right solution to a given problem smoother (probably).